Bob Gibson and Sandy Koufax were scheduled to start against one another in a September 1962 showdown of two of the premier pitchers of the era.

 Relying mostly on fastballs against the Cardinals, Koufax walked the first two batters, second baseman Julian Javier and center fielder Curt Flood.

-Then, left fielder Stan Musial struck out looking and third baseman Ken Boyer flied out to left.
-It appeared perhaps Koufax had found his groove.
-But he walked first baseman Bill White, loading the bases.
+When left fielder Stan Musial struck out looking and third baseman Ken Boyer flied out to left, it appeared perhaps Koufax had found his groove.
+Then he walked first baseman Bill White, loading the bases.

 That brought to the plate James, a right-handed batter with a .277 average.
 James was having a rough September.
 He hadn’t hit a home run or driven in a run all month.